Tiego3/umuzi-checkin-nlp/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Guidelines

-- Follow PEP 8 style guide
-- Add comments to complex code sections
-- Update documentation for new features
-- Include tests where applicable

----

 **Program:** Umuzi Data Science
 **Date:** November 2025

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-- **Umuzi** for providing the dataset and learning opportunity
-- **Student cohort** for sharing honest feedback
-- **Python NLP community** for excellent open-source tools

----

 ##  Project Status